MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/on-object-formatting-api.md

 ### IVisual interface

-The visuals needs to implement the `VisualOnObjectFormatting` interface as part of the IVisual interface.
+The visual needs to implement the `VisualOnObjectFormatting` interface as part of the IVisual interface.

 VisualOnObjectFormatting contains three methods: